ciscodocs/ltrent-2008-clemea25/docs/challenge.md

 # Amsterdam-Branch WAN-Edge Router Unable to Join Fabric and Traffic Inspection Requirements

 ## Description:
 The IT Administrator is in the process of bringing the **Amsterdam-Branch** online; however, the **Amsterdam-Branch** WAN-Edge router is facing issues and is unable to join the **SD-WAN fabric**.
-This is preventing the branch from establishing connectivity with other sites within the network.
+This is preventing the branch from establishing connectivity with other sites within the network and **Internet**.

 Priority: **High**